ibpdas/valueline/README.md

 Most public sector organisations find it difficult to show how data strategy activity leads to maturity and then to outcomes.

 The problem is attribution.
 Data teams usually control the inputs, but not the outcomes.

 This model brings clarity by structuring the story into three causal levels:

 1. **Level 1.
 Build the foundational enablers**
    Conditions that data leaders and teams directly control.
    These are co-designed and contextual.
-This example includes strategy alignment, shared leadership, common foundations, grassroot community and cross-function engagement.
+This example includes strategy alignment, shared leadership, common foundations, grassroots community and cross-functional engagement.

 2. **Level 2.
 Enable maturity**
    How the wider system behaves when Level 1 is working.